Required Placement Testing

 Q: What does the test consist of and is there a time limit?

-A: Reading comprehension, Sentence Skills, and Math.
+A: The test consists of reading, writing, and math.
 The test is untimed.

 Q: Can I receive accommodations for the test?